-The following section details the current and planned education and training programs offered by community colleges in the Greater Sacramento Region, to prepare the needed workforce identified in this report.
-Program challenges and issues were also analyzed.
+The following section details the current and planned education and training programs offered by community colleges in the Northern Inland Region, to prepare the needed workforce identified in this report.

 College Program Selection Criteria

 Only college programs or courses related to the eight energy efficiency occupations studied in this scan are included in this section.
 Programs that do not prepare students for these occupations were not included, such as: agriculture (horticulture, organic gardening), social science or earth science, and renewable energy (solar, wind, etc).